Pydantic & Pandera vs. LaminDB

 Note

 Curators for scverse data structures allow for the specification of schema slots that access and validate dataframes in nested dictionary attributes like .attrs or .uns.
-These schema slots use colon-separated paths like 'attrs:sample' or 'uns:spatial:images' to to target specific dataframes for validation.
+These schema slots use colon-separated paths like 'attrs:sample' or 'uns:spatial:images' to target specific dataframes for validation.